March 24: The Power of Habits

-But the reality is, when you dive in, when you really get deep into the daily lives of the people who are phenomenally successful, what you discover is that they have these habits that are just rocks in their lives, that keep them grounded, that keep them anchored.
-When things get tough, when things are great, these things keep them grounded.
+But the reality is when you dive in, when you really get deep into the daily lives of the people who are phenomenally successful what you discover is they have these habits that are just rocks in their lives, that keep them grounded, that keep them anchored, when things get tough, when things get great, these things keep them grounded.

-If you look at the lives of the saints, you find exactly the same thing.
-The saints had these habits that were just sort of like boulders in their day, boulders in their lives, that kept them grounded, that kept them anchored.
+If you look at the lives of the saints you find exactly the same thing.
+The saints, they had these habits that were just sort of boulders in their day, boulders in their lives, that get them grounded, they get them anchored.

 And they were not extraordinary habits.
 They were very, very, very ordinary habits.
-Think about the habit of daily prayer.
-It’s an ordinary habit for a saint.
-There’s not a saint in the history of the world that didn’t have a habit of daily prayer.
-It’s a really ordinary habit, but when it’s placed in our lives as an anchor, when it’s placed in our lives as sort of an immovable object in every day, it becomes phenomenally powerful.
+You think about the habit of daily prayer, it’s an ordinary habit for a saint.
+There's not a saint in the history of the world that didn’t have a habit of daily prayer.
+It’s, it's a really ordinary habit.
+But when it’s placed in our lives as, as an anchor, when it’s placed in our lives as sort of an immovable object in every day, it becomes phenomenally powerful.

-I think particularly when we start trying to grow spiritually, when we start assessing our lives and our character, most of us often come to some bad habits that we realize, “Wow, these habits have got to go.
+Umm I think particularly when we start trying to grow spiritually, when we start assessing our lives and our character, spiritually, we often, most of us, come to some bad habits that we realize, “Wow.
+These habits have got to go.
 They have to get kicked out of my life.”

-I think the amateur mistake is to focus on that bad habit.
-And in many real ways, whatever we focus on tends to grow in our lives.
-So the more we focus on it, the more we obsess about it, the harder and harder it is to get rid of that bad habit.
+And I think the amateur mistake is to focus on that bad habit.
+And in many real ways, whatever we focus on tends to grow in our lives so the more we focus on it, the more we obsess about it, you know, the harder and harder it is to get rid of that bad habit.

 OK, yes that’s a bad habit, but let’s crowd it out of your life.
-Let’s place new, good habits in your life and crowd that bad habit out of your life so it has no space in your life to live.
+Let’s, let's place new good habits in your life and crowd that, that bad habit out of your life so it has no space in your life to live.

-Whether you feel like you need to grow a great habit or whether you feel like you need to get rid of a bad habit, I think you have to say, “OK, what habits do I have to create to crowd that bad habit out of my life?”
-And maybe the good habit is the one, but chances are there’s a lot of little good habits needed to crowd a big, bad habit out of your life.
+Whether you feel like you need to grow a great habit or whether you feel like you need to get rid of a bad habit, I think you have to say, “OK.
+What habits to I have to create to crowd that bad habit out of my life?”
+And maybe the good habit is the one, but chances are there's a lot of little good habits needed to crowd out a big, bad habit out of your life.

-And we all have them; you’ve got your thing, I’ve got my thing.
-There are things we struggle with.
-Sometimes we can be on a great path, sometimes we can be in a fabulous season in our lives, and in that season, we tend to be able to overcome that bad habit, that central bad habit of our lives.
-But then seasons change and we do experience a storm in our life, or we do experience uncertainty in our life.
-And it’s very easy in those times for those bad habits to rear their ugly head and to have a place again in our lives.
+And we all have them, you know?
+You’ve got your thing, I’ve got my thing, the things we struggle with.
+And sometimes we can be on a great path, sometimes we can be in a fabulous season in our lives, and in that season, you know, we tend to be able to overcome, you know, that bad habit, that central bad habit of our lives.
+But then seasons change.
+And, you know, we do experience a storm in our life.
+Or we do experience uncertainty in our life.
+And it’s very easy in those times for those bad habits to, to rear their ugly head and to have a place again in our lives.

-But make no mistake: Our lives do change when our habits change.
-If you have not been in the habit of praying daily and you take 10 minutes a day, every day, for the next 60 days or 100 days, it’s going to change your life!
+But make no mistake.
+Our lives do change when our habits change.
+If you have not been in the habit of praying daily, and you take ten minutes a day, every day, for the next 60 days, 100 days, it’s going to change your life!

-Habits are like that.
+And habits, it’s like that.
 It’s just like the steady, in and out of the ocean.
-Just breaking down whatever the rocks and barriers and obstacles are in our lives.
+Just breaking down whatever rocks and barriers and obstacles are in our lives.